Privacy Policy

 Security of Your Data

-Your personal data is protected through appropriate administrative, technical, physical, and organizational safeguard measures to prevent unauthorized access.
-We utilize industry-standard encryption; however, information transmitted over the Internet is not entirely secure.
+Your personal data is protected through appropriate administrative, technical, physical, and organizational safeguard measures designed to prevent unauthorized access.
+We utilize industry-standard encryption, including protections for data in transit and at rest; however, information transmitted over the Internet is not entirely secure.
 You are encouraged to use secure devices and methods when accessing eni's services.

 Data Storage Duration